S24 (ZVV)

-subsumed the S21 (originally S1) line previously providing service in parts of its extended route.
+subsumed the former S21 (originally S1) line previously providing service in parts of its extended route.

+At Zürich HB, trains of the S24 service usually depart from ground-level tracks (Gleis) 3 or 4.
+It is currently the only S-Bahn service that reverses direction of travel in one of the surface-level terminal tracks instead of passing through one of the station's underground platforms.

 Route

 The line runs from Zug to Thayngen and Weinfelden via Thalwil, Zürich Hauptbahnhof, Zürich Flughafen and Winterthur.
 The service is accelerated between Neuhausen and Winterthur as well as between Baar and Zug where only the most important stops are served.
 The following stations are served: